EngineersNeedArt/Anna-Analog-Computer/README.md

-# Anna, Modular, Hobbyist-Grade Analog Computer
+# *〝Anna〞* a Modular, Hobbyist-Grade Analog Computer

 Anna is an ecosystem of hobbyist-grade, analog computing modules.